Refusing to Visit Non-Custodial Parent

 The police pulled around the corner, and he finally let her out.
 She was scared and upset, but relieved to be out.
 The police told her not to go back to his house.
 She has since refused all visitations where she would have to be at his house.
 She has gone to a movie and a concert with him since, but nothing where she would be required to be at his house.

-She came out and told him she didn't want to go with him, but he kept on and on.
+and told him she didn't want to go with him, but he kept on and on.
 We have already spent $55k in court - we are bottomed out, but I need to find a way to make this better for my daughter.
 I've always tried to encourage her to visit and "let things go", but now I'm afraid there is something more going on that she won't tell me about.

 Her friends (who have spent time at his house with her) tell me that he is "nuts" and that he blow dries his arm pits, and chest hair - I wonder how they know that?
 They say he is very mean to my daughter, and that he expects too much from her.